softdev15/slate/source/index.html.md

 | 27              | Unable to Match to Job                                     |
 | 28              | Multiple possible Jobs                                     |
 | -1              | Custom exception                                           |

+## Validating webhook signatures

+When Shipamax send a webhook the requests are signed with a signature in the HTTP header.
+The signature will consist of a version and a SHA-256 hash.

+Current version: v1

+To verify this signature, perform the following steps:
+- Create a string that concatenates: Access token + request body
+- Create a SHA-256 hash of the resulting string
+- Compare the hash to the signature
+- If they are equal the request is from Shipamax

+For example with a secret of 12345 and a body of
+{
+  kind: '#shipamax-webhook',
+  eventName: 'Validation/BillOfLadingGroup/Failure',
+  payload: {
+    'fileGroupId': 13704,
+    'exceptions': [
+      {
+        'code': 23,
+        'description': 'Bill of Lading: Multiple MBLs'
+      }
+    ]
+  }
+}

+The resulting hash would be:
+5ce9069f51dfb54f2b1b569bd04413bfedf7b2d6a596971161b6ffb49f3b2833